WordPress Glossary Plugin (CMTG) - Troubleshooting - Characters in non-English languages that do not appear correctly

 Non-English Characters Not Appearing Correctly

-The CM Tooltip Glossary plugin works in UTF.
+The WordPress Glossary plugin works in UTF.
 This means that your MySQL DB table should also be defined as UTF8.

 Make sure that you have the correct database table and column charset/collation in your database.
 When a table is created in the database, it relies on environmental settings, so if you have a charset/collation set for your database that doesn’t allow special characters by default (utf8 characters), then the results will be wrong.